 Generally, when you can claim

 You’re covered if you purchased prior to 19 Jan 2020.
 If your travel insurance was purchased prior to 19 January, then yes, your travel insurance policy will cover cancellation claims related to Coronavirus, up to your plan’s limits*.
 This could include assisting you with flight cancellation costs, tour cancellation costs, and accommodation cancellations costs.
 We only cover cancellations if the destinations you are travelling to have been assigned a ‘Do Not Travel’ advisory warning by the Australian Government at Smartraveller.gov.au.
-We do not cover cancellation for change or mind or fear.
+We do not cover cancellation for change or mind.

 Generally when you can’t claim